Other Leaves: Connecticut

 - There are various types of leave that may be available to an employee in Connecticut.
 See Leaves of Absence.

-- An employer must provide eligible employees with 16 weeks of family and medical leave in a two-year period.
+- An employer must provide eligible employees with 12 weeks of family and medical leave in a 12-month period.
 See Family and Medical Leave.

 - A covered employer must provide paid sick leave to certain hourly service workers.
 See Paid Sick Leave.

 - An eligible employee may take an unpaid leave of absence to comply with a legal subpoena to appear before any Connecticut state court as a witness in any criminal proceeding or to attend a court proceeding or participate in a police investigation related to a criminal case in which the employee is a crime victim.
 See Crime Victim Leave.

 - A covered employer must provide victims of family violence with up to 12 days of paid or unpaid leave during any calendar year in which the leave is reasonably necessary to seek medical care or counseling for physical or psychological injury or disability, and more.
 See Family Violence Victim Leave.